pkErbynn/advanced-css-and-sass/README.md

 3. Art direction:
     - different img on smaller screen
     - (img content is preserved but img is different)
-    - depends on screen uuidth...diff img for diff vieuuport uuidth
+    - depends on screen width...diff img for diff viewport width
     - application: line #368 (in .html)